Intro background

 Housing, Buildings & Development

-Housing and buildings can be designed to maximize energy efficiency and reduce the consumption of electricity and natural gas.
-Emissions come from residential, commercial, and industrial buildings consuming electricity from nonrenewable sources and burning fossil fuels.
+Emissions from residential, commercial, and industrial buildings.
 Designing new buildings and retrofitting existing buildings to maximize efficiency and use of renewable energy sources reduces emissions, saves money, and increases our resilience to changing climate conditions.

 2. Reduce fossil fuel use.